actuarialcat/COMP2113_project/README.md

 ### Menus
 User-friendly menus to navigate the functions of the program.
 Menu pages include:
 * Main menu
-* Instruction page
-* Settings page
-* High-score page
+* Leaderboard page
 * A hidden test-mode page

 ### Main Game
 #### Player attribute
-int level; //increases hp and max_hp when level up

 int max_hp; //maximum hp you can have
 int hp; //gameover when health reduced to 0
 int floor, x, y; //position of player in the dungeon
-int exp; //experience needed to level up, gain experience from revealing tile
-int inventory[]; //an array to store your treasures  (implement later)
+int score; //Your current score
 #### Encounters
 'E' //lose health when encounters, amount of health loss will be calculating by throwing m n-face dice such the the damage is normally distributed
-'p' //healing potion, heal for a small percentage of max_hp
+'p' //lesser healing potion, heal for a small percentage of hp
-'t' //treasure chest, get a random treasures, one treasure chest on every floor, passive treasure on odd floor, active treasure on even floor  (for
-'g' // pile of gold coin, increase exp and score upon picking up
-#### Map features
-'W' //impassible wall, surrounding the floor, no number reveal '\*' //impassible void, randomly generated on the floor with no number reveal
-* fixed: location determined during level design
-* (Later implemetation) random: need path finder function to make sure every other tile is reachable
+'P' //greater healing potion, heal for a large percentage of hp
+'g' //lesser health gem, increase max_hp by 3
+'G' //greater health gem, increase max_hp by 6
+'t' //mini treasure chest, gain a small amount of score 'T' //treasure chest, gain a large amount of score
-'U' //stair up to the next floor, randomly generated one per each floor
+'U' //staircase to the next floor

-#### (Later implementation) Teasures
-For treasures and doom mode events, we will eventually design more of them in the future.
-Their name will be designed in the future as well.
-Before the game, player can choose from 3 starting treasure:
-1) heal for 10% of max_hp everytime you enter a new floor
-2) Press "B" to reveal the 8 tiles around you, destroy all monsters and items on these 8 tile (one use per floor)
-3) Press "T" to sacrifice one health for one gold (infinite use)
-Examples of treasures from treasure chests and merchants:
-1) jump to the next floor (one use only)
-2) double your current max_hp  (repeatable treasure)
-3) everytime you enter a new floor, reveal 5 random empty tiles
-4) when receive fatal damage, destroy this treasure and heal to 50% of max_hp
-5) throw one less dice when calculate the damage  (repeatable treasure)
-6) merchant will offer 50% discount
-7) gain one health for every 5 moves

-#### (Later implemetation) Doom mode
+#### Doom mode
-Unlock after the first time finish the normal mode.
-In this mode, every floor will have a random negative event which make it harder for player to survive.
-2 random events on 4th and 8th floor.
-Examples of negative event:
-1) 10 extra monsters on the floor
-2) tiles larger than '2' become '2'
-3) die instantly when you encounter the third monster
-4) when calculate damage taken, roll an extra 10 faces die
-5) tiles smaller than '1' become '1'
-6) after the 30th move, take 2 damages every move
-7) lose gold instead of gain gold when picking gold pile, double the number of gold piles on this floor
-8) cannot move to the next floor until there are less than 10 '?' tiles on this floor
+For player who love challenge, you may choose to activate doom mode at the start of a new game.
+In this mode, number tile which is supposed to be larger than '3' will become '3'.
+Making it harder for player to avoid monsters.

 #### Score system
 Player will gain or lose score when they achieve certain progress in the game.
 It means to let player challenge themselves for getting the highest score possible.

-1) each exp gained: +1
+1) reveal a tile: +1
+2) kill a monster: +10
-2) get a treasure: +100
+3) get a treasure chest: +20/+50
-3) pass a floor: +200
+4) pass a floor: + 100
-4) get the ultimate treasure: +10000
-5) each hp remained: +10

 ### High Score
 Save highscore once a game is completed.
 Sorting algorithm is used here.